-Ray: The traditional advice is to say you have to have passion for what you are doing.
+Ray: The traditional advice is to say you have to have a passion for what you are doing.
 I realized passion is kind of a given.
-If you don't have passion for creating something and putting everything on the line there's small chance you'll succeed.
+If you don't have a passion for creating something and putting everything on the line there's small chance you'll succeed.
 It takes more than passion.

 "My advice and true words are execution and relentless."

 You gotta be relentless.
 That not only means going to the next door when a door gets closed in your face.
 What I mean is sacrificing Thursday happy hour, because you want to work.
 Sacrificing lounging on the weekend because you want to put in the work.
-Relentless getting your vision into fruition.
+Relentless getting your vision to fruition.
 A lot of entrepreneurs think that passion is enough.
 Are you ready to be relentless and sacrifice, make time for what you are trying to do?
 Make sure you are ready to put in the work.